More drug deaths are happening across the UK

 Many rehab centres admit patients to get help for their opioid addiction because of the rising number of people developing an addiction to the drugs.

-57,430 people in the UK went to a rehab facility for an opioid dependency in 2017.
+57,430 people in the UK went to a rehab facility for opioid dependency in 2017.

 Why do people take opioids?